thirukkural2022/obedparla.com/content/posts/2018-06-02-last-dune-thoughts-chapterhouse-journey-reading-dune.md

 ---
-title: "The last of Dune.
-Thoughts on "Chapterhouse" and the journey of reading Dune."
-author: "Obed Marquez Parlapiano"
+title : "The last of Dune.
+Thoughts on "Chapterhouse" and the journey of reading Dune." author : "Obed Marquez Parlapiano" date : "2018-06-02" categories :
-date: "2018-06-02"
-categories: "books,reviews"
-tags:
+ - books
+ - reviews
+tags : ""
-cover: "../images/dune_cover.jpg"
+cover : "../images/dune_cover.jpg"
 ---

 I started reading Dune mid-2016, and among the 50 or so books I read that year, Dune was the best one of them.
 A marvellous book, a fantastic story, a gorgeous and mind-blowing journey through its pages, characters and settings.